Abir196/Modeling-And-Simulation-Of-Asthma/README.md

 These formulas serve as a means to verify the accuracy of our model.
 This will be verified later in the results' section.

+### Case 2: Tube with a single constriction
+In the pursuit of modeling the asthma problem and after studying the simplistic scenario of a straight tube, we introduce a single constriction to our tube.
+In this initial step, the constriction has a width of $\epsilon_2$ and a length of $\epsilon_1$.
+Our tube takes on the following form: